 Yemen records a very large trade deficit with Germany.
 Yemen’s exports to Germany are insignificant.
 In 2013, German exports to Yemen were worth EUR 228 million and German imports from there EUR 4.2 million.
 The principal German exports to Yemen include machinery, complete production plants, motor vehicles, chemical products and electrical goods, iron and iron goods, print products and food industry goods.
 There are currently no known investments of any significance by German companies in Yemen.
 In March 2005, an amended investment protection accord and a double taxation agreement for the aviation sector were signed.
 The former has been in force since January 2008, the latter since January 2007.

-Yemen is one of the world’s least developed countries (LDC), ranking 160th out of the 186 countries listed in the Human Development Index.
-More than half of the population live in poverty, compared with 42 per cent in 2009.
+Yemen is one of the world’s least developed countries (LDC), ranking 154th out of the 185 countries listed in the Human Development Index.
+More than half the population (14.7 million people) are reliant on humanitarian aid and 10.7 million people (one million of them children) suffer from malnutrition.
 The biggest challenges to Yemen’s development include the water crisis, the country’s weak education system, systematic discrimination against women, the high population growth rate and the need to improve governance and strengthen government capacities.

-Owing to the security situation in Yemen, cultural cooperation activities can at present only be conducted on a very limited scale.
+Activities in this area focus on supporting and supervising the work of German cultural intermediaries with a presence in the country.
+Owing to the security situation in Yemen, cultural cooperation measures can at present only be conducted on a very limited scale.

-The German House Sanaa & Aden offers German courses as well as organizing cultural events.
-Bilateral academic cooperation is taken care of by the German Academic Exchange Service (DAAD).
+The German House Sanaa & Aden is a private cultural association.
+It offers German courses and organises a modest number of cultural events.
+The German House receives support from the Goethe Institute in Cairo.
+Bilateral cooperation in higher education is supervised by the German Academic Exchange Service (DAAD).